 What time do we get up and go to bed?

-Breakfast is at 8.30am and the last activity finished at 9.15pm.
-This means that people normally get up at 8am and bed by 10pm.
+Breakfast is at 8.30am and the last activity finishes at 9.00pm.
+This means that people normally get up by 8am and go to bed by 10pm.

 Night Walk info